March 29, 2012 – Meeting Summary

 One of our primary objectives is to ensure our employees are courteous and helpful to all customers.
 With customer service at the forefront we are working on different training initiatives with our frontline staff to help give them the tools to improve in this area.
 We believe the relationship between our employees and the customers is critical to improving the overall customer experience.

 Although there are no immediate plans for a voicemail option for our Customer Service Department at this moment, we do offer other ways of voicing concerns after hours.
 Through our website you are able to submit a Complaint, Compliment or Suggestion via an online form 24/7 and we will respond within five days.
-Furthermore our Customer Service hours have been extended to 7:00 am - 10:00 pm every day except holidays.
+Furthermore our Customer Service hours have been extended to 7:00 am - 10:00 pm every day except statutory holidays.
 Paralleling these hours we have a twitter feed at @TTChelps where staff answer your questions in real time.
 We are committed to being available to our customers and expanding our social media and communications network to better serve you.

 Comments and questions surrounding fares revolved around discount incentives, Smart Card/Presto system integration, as well as suggestions regarding a one-fare system and the current transfer system.
 One comment was specific to offering discounts to underprivileged passengers who may not be able to pay the full fare.
 Another comment was made in favour of fostering a better relationship with GO Transit to facilitate travel for out of town customers.